Quasi-Clifford algebras, Quadratic forms over $\mathbb{F}_2$, and Lie Algebras: Abstract

 If $\Gamma$ is the complete graph, $\mathfrak{C}(\Gamma)$ is a Clifford algebra, otherwise it is a so-called quasi-Clifford algebra.

-We describe this algebra as a twisted group algebra with the help of a quadratic space $(V,Q)$ over the field $\mathbb{F}_2$.
-Using this description, we determine the isomorphism type of $\mathfrak{C}(\Gamma)$ in several interesting examples.
+We describe this algebra as a twisted group algebra with the help of a vector space $V$ over the field $\mathbb{F}_2$ equipped with a bilinear form $g$.
+Using this description, we determine the isomorphism type of $\mathfrak{C}(\Gamma)$ for several interesting graphs $\Gamma$.